There is no doubt that the popularity of electric scooters for commuting is on the rise - but are they legal in the UK?

 Brace yourselves with some patience and make sure to follow best practices if you do decide to ride in public in the UK before law changes happen.
-These practices include wearing a helmet, not riding too fast and ensuring your scooter is geared with LED lights both at the rear and front.
+These practices include wearing an electric scooter helmet, not riding too fast and ensuring your scooter is geared with LED lights both at the rear and front.

 While we wait for laws to change, we quickly want to bring clarity to a few other related common questions that people throughout the UK seem to have regarding electric scooters.